Discover the best telephone system for your small business

 Hot-desking and remote working needn’t have an impact on your team’s performance.
 Mitel’s solutions take this into account.

-Lily Comms specialise in providing affordable and efficient small business phone systems.
+Lily Comms specialises in providing affordable and efficient small business phone systems.
 In fact, a recent customer survey found that 86% of customers saved money when they switched to Lily.
-They’ve worked alongside high-profile clients including NHS, Lidl, Specsavers and Citroen.
+This supplier has worked alongside high-profile clients including NHS, Lidl, Specsavers and Citroen.

 How Lily Comms can benefit your small business:

 Lily Comms has a proven track record of saving customers money.

 ✓ They guarantee the latest technology

 Lily’s partner firm, Ericsson-LG, reportedly spend four times as much on research and development than their nearest competitor.
 You can be sure that every solution will be cutting-edge.